-- Identify the key components in planning acquisition and retention campaigns
+- Identify the key components in planning acquisition, retention and development campaigns

-- Understand the importance of maximising customer value through up-selling, cross-selling, winning-back and renewal
+- Understand the importance of maximising customer value through up-selling, cross-selling, re-selling, winning-back and renewal

-- Identify essential elements required for integrating direct and digital marketing programmes
+- Identify the essential elements required for integrating direct and digital marketing programmes

 - Understand the importance of targeting and testing across all media